 The SAT Reading test is an important component of the Evidence-Based Reading and Writing section.
 Fifty percent of your score in the Evidence-Based Reading and Writing topic of the SAT is obtained from the Reading test.
 The other 50% comes from the Writing and Language test.

 You can definitely surmount the SAT Reading test with proper studying and preparation.
 You’ll need to implement an effective and efficient test prep in order to get a good SAT Reading score.
 You wouldn’t need to memorize rigid grammar rules or formulas.
 However, you need to gain knowledge about the best approaches to reading each of the passages included in the test.
+See our full review of the Best SAT Prep Courses here.

 6 Important Strategies To Get A Good SAT Reading Score